 Towards the end of the land registry extract there may be a 'schedule of notices of leases' section (see below).
-If the dates show that the premises are currently being leased, you will need to identify whether the landlord is a 'social landlord'.19 If you cannot retrieve the full title register extract from the land registry, see chapter 'Unregistered premises'.
+If the dates show that the premises are currently being leased, you will need to identify whether the leaseholder is a 'social landlord'.
+19 If you cannot retrieve the full title register extract from the land registry, see Chapter 'Unregistered premises' for more information.
+Note that in Scotland leaseholds are very rare.